-Description and Descent Routes
+Description, Access and Descent Routes

 From the book: "The Southeast Corner rises in a gigantic triangle, extending north from the edge of the South End.
 All of the routes on the Southeast Corner end on the southern part of Lower Broadway Ledge."